saadafzal89/Clock-domain-crossing-handling-in-VHDL/ReadMe.txt

 *****Part-3*****

-Done as instructed by the professor in the lecture to achieve average difference of 0.0 on the zedboard.
+Done to achieve average difference of 0.0 on the zedboard.
 This is much faster compared to handshake synchronizer taking 3.2 seconds for the same test case.